puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 The value always needs to start with the `<enabled/>` element followed by `<data id="[listID]" value="[string 1];[string 2];[string 3]"/>`.

 > [!NOTE]
 > The "id=" attribute name isn't the policy name, even though in most cases it matches the policy name.
-This is the `<list>` node id attribute value, which is found in the ADMX file.
+It's the \<list> node id attribute value, which is found in the ADMX file.

 To find the listID and define the value to block a URL, follow these steps: